nomyzs/nQueens/README.md

 ## Code generation and AI

-AI code generation used only for finding solutions or generating boilerplate code, auto-completion, this README file and narration for video :)
+AI tools and generation used mostly for finding solutions, generating boilerplate code, auto-completion, this README file and narration for video :)

 ## Testing